Danny7R/Natural-Language-Processing/common/README.md

 # Common utils

-This folder stores collection of functions that are common for different assignments
+These are the functions that are common for different assignments

 - `download_utils.py`: Functions for downloading data for the assignments.